thoughtbot/ruby-science/book/principles/tell_dont_ask.md

 end
 ```

-This example doesn't follow Tell, Don't Ask.
-It first asks the user if it has a
+This example doesn't follow [tell, don't ask](#tell-dont-ask).
+It first asks if the user has a
 valid credit card, and then makes a decision based on the user's state.

-In order to follow Tell, Don't Ask, we can move this decision into
+In order to follow [tell, don't ask](#tell-dont-ask), we can move this decision into
 `User#charge`:

 \clearpage